RFU Championship: What next for English rugby's troubled second tier?

 "Without the resource, we'd be shooting ourselves in the foot.
 So that's why we've withheld to this point.
 We're optimistic, based on the conversations we've had, that there's an appetite around the Championship to make this work."

-The undefined status of the Championship as a professional or semi-professional competition is a major issue when dealing with contracts and insurances.
+The undefined status of the Championship as a professional or semi-professional competition is a major issue when dealing with contracts and insurance.

-"Player welfare needs to be the number one priority, and to have a semi-professional league where a lot of the players are looked after incredibly well, but it is not standard practice, just doesn't stack up," continued Hopley.
+"Player welfare needs to be the number one priority, and to have a semi-professional league where a lot of the players are looked after incredibly well, but it is not standard practice, just doesn't stack up," said Hopley.

 "If you're running a professional or semi-professional league you need to have a standard form of contract that players and clubs adhere to, you have to have medical insurance and playing insurances - they are the fundamental welfare provisions for any professional sporting environment.